rotcivnights/rotcivnights/README.md

-- 👋 Hi, I’m @oliveiravd
+- 👋 Hi, I’m @rotcivnights
 - 👀 I’m interested in ... manager dev teams
 - 🌱 I’m currently learning ... c# and flutter
 - 💞️ I’m looking to collaborate on ... banking projects
-- 📫 How to reach me ... victor.oliveira@petragold.com.br

 <!---
 oliveiravd/oliveiravd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.